Kay Ivey: Alabama State Treasurer (2003–2011)

-Ivey took office as state treasurer in 2003, after defeating Stephen Black, the grandson of former United States Supreme Court justice Hugo Black, in the 2002 general election, by a margin of 52–48%.
-In 2006, Ivey was reelected over Democrat Steve Segrest by a 60–40% margin.
+Ivey ran for state treasurer as a Republican in 2002.
+She defeated Stephen Black, the grandson of former United States Supreme Court justice Hugo Black, with 52% of the vote.
+In 2006, Ivey was reelected over Democratic nominee Steve Segrest by a 20-point margin.
 She was the first Republican elected state treasurer since Reconstruction.

-Ivey served as Treasurer during the near-complete financial collapse of the Prepaid Affordable College Tuition (PACT) program.
-Under this program tens of thousands of Alabama families were assured by the state that their investment in the program would guarantee their children four years of tuition at any state college.
-During the period after the program's inception in 1990, many of the state's colleges increased the cost of tuition at triple the inflation rate (or more), and combined with stock market downturns in 2000 and 2008, the program became financially unsustainable.
-The Alabama state legislature subsequently bailed it out.
+Ivey served as treasurer during the near-complete financial collapse of the Prepaid Affordable College Tuition (PACT) program.
+Under this program the state assured tens of thousands of Alabama families that their investment in the program would guarantee their children four years' tuition at any state college.
+During the period after the program's inception in 1990, many of the state's colleges increased the cost of tuition at triple the inflation rate (or more), and that combined with stock market downturns in 2000 and 2008 made the program financially unsustainable.
+The state legislature subsequently bailed it out.